Adam Parkes

 Professor

-Parkes serves on the editorial advisory boards of Modern Fiction Studies, Victorians Institute Journal, and D.H.
+Parkes serves on the editorial advisory boards of Modern Fiction Studies, Victorians Institute Journal and D.H.
 Lawrence Review.
-He is Past President of both the South Atlantic Modern Language Association (SAMLA) and the D.H.
+He is a past president of both the South Atlantic Modern Language Association (SAMLA) and the D.H.
 Lawrence Society of North America.
-He is a member of the organizing committee of the next international D.H.
-Lawrence conference, to be held in Mexico City in August 2025.
+Having helped organize the 2025 D.H.
+Lawrence conference in Mexico City, he is chair of the Co-ordinating Committee of International Lawrence Conferences (CCILC) for 2025-28.

 Education: